carlos-brito-pacheco/my-regex/Examples/NFA/README.md

 # Interface
-The NFA interface has three most utilized methods:
+The NFA interface has three most utilized methods which we will be using:

 ````cpp
 void addState(std::string state_name, bool is_end=false)